 EVS server configuration that allows multiple and simultaneous encoding of the video materal into the server.
-Intra+ XDCAM is an example of a multi-essence configuration.
+The multi-essence Intra+ LoRes is supported on EVS servers.

 Multicam Configuration window

 Window in the server-based and web-based Multicam Setup application from where you can define all configuration parameters.